A Memorial to Conscientious Objectors and all who oppose war in Edinburgh

 At a time when the right to conscientious objection is being eroded internationally the Memorial will significantly raise awareness of conscientious objectors and opposition to war, past, present and future and insure that the noble history of resistance to wars is not ignored.
 It will highlight the fact that Britain was the first country to recognise a legal right to conscientious objection to conscription and be a permanent space for public reflection on the implications of war.

 The Memorial will invite millions of visitors to one of Scotland’s most prominent sites to reflect on the traditions of individual liberty, humanism, and internationalism that shape current political and cultural norms such as tolerance and diversity.
 An enduring locus of reflection on the role of those who resist dominant and hegemonic norms the Memorial will be a counterpoint to the near ubiquitous war memorials that imply that war is necessary, suggesting a better way, through peace building and conflict resolution.

-The idea for the Memorial came out of the first public International CO Day vigil in Edinburgh in 2014.
-International CO Day vigils continue annually at the site of First World War protests beside the National Gallery.
 It is envisaged that annual CO Day events and alternative Remembrance events in November will take place at the site of the Memorial.

 The Opposing War Memorial effort is being organised by by consortium of organisations from Edinburgh, Scotland, and across the UK, led by the Edinburgh Peace & Justice Centre.
 Partners are:

 - Edinburgh Peace & Justice Centre

 - Iona Community

 - St Thomas Aquins Secondary School